 Pensionable salary is the same as pensionable earnings and they are the earnings recognised by the pension scheme rules for the purpose of calculating your regular contribution and your pension benefits.

 Some schemes count all of your earnings whereas others might only count your basic or contractual pay.
 Schemes may include or exclude items like overtime, shift premium, bonuses.

 Many schemes take account of state retirement benefits when identifying pensionable earnings, a process known as integration (see Integration).

 The Pension Protection Fund was set up by the Government to provide compensation to members of Defined Benefit (DB) pension schemes, where the employer has become insolvent and the pension scheme has a deficit.
 The Pension Protection Fund provides valuable safeguards for members of DB schemes.
 The PPF is funded by a levy on pension schemes.

-See our Pensions Guide, pg 30 for more information about the Pension Protection Fund.
+See our Pensions Guide for more information about the Pension Protection Fund.

 Please also see the information on the Pension Protection Fund website.